 Biblical insights into the power of forgiveness to shift perspective, defeat dread, and prevent suicide.

 Running errands in town last week, I picked up a brochure on Suicide Prevention that caught my eye.
-I stuffed it in my purse planning on reading it later to see what the National Institute of Mental Health suggests for suicide prevention.
+I stuffed it in my purse, planning on reading it later to see what the National Institute of Mental Health suggests for suicide prevention.

-Later that day, I was in a different city an hour away from Thomaston.
+Later that day, I was in a different city, an hour away from Thomaston.
 When I glanced at the wall of brochures on my way out of the public library, one immediately caught my eye: “La prevención del suicidio.”
 It was a brochure on suicide prevention written in Spanish.
 I thought to myself and to the Lord how interesting it was that those two brochures would catch my eye in one day while in two different cities.

 While walking out of the library, my husband called, and we chatted about evening plans.
 As I came around the fountain in front of the library, I saw a young woman heaving in tears.
-She had brightly colored hair, sleeves of tattoos, piercings and was visibly struggling emotionally(mental health).
+She had brightly colored hair, sleeves of tattoos, and piercings and was visibly struggling emotionally.
 A ping in my heart of concern led me to reach out to her as I recalled the way the Lord brought suicide prevention to my attention that day.
 I asked the young man with her if everything was okay.
 He smiled and said that everything was fine.
 Me and my mama’s heart scooted past him, and I sat down to engage the young woman face to face.

 Within 20 minutes, we had a clear and meaningful conversation about Father God’s love and forgiveness for her.
 I explained how He sent his only begotten son, Jesus, to die on the cross for her sins.
-She willingly and humbly prayed with me to acknowledge Father God's love and how Jesus died on the cross for her sins.
-She repented to God for all of the sins in her life and received His forgiveness.
+She willingly and humbly prayed with me to acknowledge Father God’s love and how Jesus Christ died on the cross for her sins.
+She repented to God for all of the sins in her own life and received His forgiveness.

 A visible peace and joy eased over her face like a slowly emerging sunrise.
 Looking straight into my eyes, she asked, “Can you still see the pain in my eyes?”
 I had already noticed it was gone, and as I told her I didn’t see the pain anymore, she wept with joy.